ai-cam/ai-cam.github.io/_posts/2024-06-08-harnessing-the-power-of-ai-to-help-save-our-planet.md

 Ultimately, a lot of climate change and biodiversity is a political decision.
 We need to figure out how to manage global land use in a way that balances human needs with the needs of the natural world.

-In time, we want to make information about the opportunity cost of the natural world available to anyone who’s making essential decisions in this area.
+In time, we want to make information about the opportunity cost of the natural world available to anyone who’s making essential decisions in this area.What was the motivation behind the AI for climate and nature project?

+The twin climate and biodiversity crises are two of the world’s most complex challenges to tackle.
+Accelerating global biodiversity loss – along with the deterioration of critical ecosystems and the release of greenhouse gases – demand a radical reconsideration of existing responses and policy.
+We urgently need to improve the way we measure the impact of human activities on biodiversity and ecosystems globally, while also tracking shifts in the distribution of habitats and organisms as a result of climate change.

+The impact of human activity on the planet is shocking: we’re losing tropical rainforest at such a rate it could be gone in our lifetimes, destroying two-thirds of the world’s terrestrial biodiversity.
+With so much loss of habitat, there’s going to be nothing left to conserve…

 # How are you going about gathering this incredibly rich data in so many different languages from around the world?
 Are you using AI to do that?